Elderly health & careline personal alarms

 The population of the UK is ageing rapidly and personal alarms for the elderly are seeming like more and more of a necessity to help keep our ageing loved ones safe.
 Many people want to remain in their own homes for as long as possible meaning there are a large number of older people living alone.
 As you'll know if you live with your elderly loved ones, it is almost impossible to keep an eye on them at all times.
 It is also doubtful that your loved one would want to be constantly watched!

-- A GPS personal alarm will send its location - great if your loved one has dementia and a habit of wandering off or getting lost.
-With this feature, you will be able to locate them right away.
+- A GPS personal alarm for the elderly will send its location - great if your loved one has dementia and a habit of wandering off or getting lost.
+With a GPS personal alarm, you will be able to locate them right away.
 This lifeline of an alarm is available as a wrist worn or pendant alarm.

 - A GPS tracker for elderly relatives is useful for those who like to get out and about as well.
 This type of alarm works anywhere there is a reliable mobile phone signal.
 This means that your loved one can stay active - doing things like meeting friends, taking the dog for a walk, hiking or going fishing.